Unboxed-Software/solana-course/content/solana-pay.md

+---
-# Solana Pay
+title: Solana Pay

-# Lesson Objectives

-_By the end of this lesson, you will be able to:_
+objectives:
 - Use the Solana Pay specification to build payment requests and initiate transactions using URLs encoded as QR codes
 - Use the `@solana/pay` library to help with the creation of Solana Pay transaction requests
 - Partially sign transactions and implement transaction gating based on certain conditions
+---

 # TL;DR